-Leeds has great support for entrepreneurs and some of our graduates have launched their own successful businesses, such as Sophie Tregellis who launched her dog biscuit company whilst finishing her final year.
+Leeds has great support for entrepreneurs and some of our graduates have launched their own successful businesses.

 What do Philosophy and History and Philosophy of Science graduates do?

 A Philosophy or History and Philosophy of Science degree equips you with excellent communication skills, the confidence to work independently and in a team, strong research skills and the ability to interpret and analyse complex information from different sources.
 These transferable skills are highly attractive to employers across a number of sectors.

 You'll find our philosophy graduates working in many different industries including: tourism, management, business and finance, retail, recruitment, journalism, human resources, teaching, marketing and education.